-- 3. an autobiographical essay (6-8 pages) using Joseph Bernardin, The Gift of Peace, as a prompter, on a personal desert experience which does the following: - a. describes the circumstances whereby the experience entered your life (5 marks); - b. explains how the experience progressed/intensified in your life (8 marks); - c. reflects on the self-knowledge gained as a result of the experience (7 marks); - d. reflects on how you knowledge of God and your life journey were affected by the experience (10 marks).
+- 3. an autobiographical essay (6-8 pages) using Joseph Bernardin, The Gift of Peace, as a prompter, on a personal desert experience which does the following: - a. describes the circumstances whereby the experience entered your life (5 marks); - b. explains how the experience progressed/intensified in your life (5 marks); - c. reflects on the self-knowledge gained as a result of the experience (5 marks); - d. reflects on how both your knowledge of God and your life journey were affected by the experience (5 marks).

-(To be eligible for an 'A' range grade your essay must make significant and specific references to the relevance of Bernardin for understanding your 'desert experience'.)
+(To be eligible for an 'A' range grade your essay must make significant and specific references to the relevance of Bernardin for understanding your 'desert experience' in each of the sections.)

-The title of the assignment should be: An Autobiographical Essay
+The title of the assignment should be : An Autobiographical Essay